 Next, employers should complete Section II, which must occur within three business days of the employee’s first day of employment.

 As part of Section II, the employer must obtain legible copies of specific employee documents.
-There are three lists of documents – A, B, and C. The employer is required to do the following:
+There are three lists of documents – A, B, and C. The employer must do the following:

 - Physically examine one document from List A; or

 - Examine one document from List B and one document from List C; and